 - Kent Fire Rescue Services (safe and well visits)

 Retention period - we keep your personal information for the minimum period necessary.
-The information outlined in this Privacy Notice will be kept in accordance with the retention periods referred to in the Waste & Recycling Services Information Asset Register.
-All information will be held securely and disposed of
+The information outlined in this Privacy Notice will be kept in accordance with the retention periods referred to in the Waste and Recycling Services Information Asset Register.
+All information will be held securely and disposed of confidentially.

 Right to object - where processing your personal information is required for the performance of a public interest task (see our lawful bases above), you have the right to object on ‘grounds relating to your particular situation’.
 We will have to demonstrate why it is appropriate for us to continue to use your personal data.

 Anonymisation - your personal information may be converted ('anonymised') into statistical or aggregated data in such a way that ensures that you cannot be identified from it.
 Aggregated data cannot, by definition, be linked back to you as an individual and may be used to conduct research and analysis, including the preparation of statistics for use in our reports such as showing the number of complaints we receive and/or equalities monitoring, but not in a form which identifies anyone.

 Changes to this Privacy Notice - we review this Privacy Notice regularly and will place updates on our website

 Please refer to our Corporate Privacy Notice for further details of how we process your personal information and your rights.